dubey-mohit/eatonApplication/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+# How to run the App

+Step 1 - Clone the project from given link.

+Step 2 - Go to the path of the App.

+Step 2 - Use npm install to install all the dependencies.

+Step 3 - After installing dependencies just use ng serve to run the App.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.